 You are self-learners.
 Before thinking to ask someone something, you Google it first.
 You are willing to adapt, be flexible, and learn quickly.
 You or someone on your team is outgoing and not afraid to cold call users and accept tough feedback about your idea or product.
 You are passionate about your idea and have a clear vision of a problem you are trying to solve—ideally one you have faced yourself.
 You have a co-founder who is a software developer or are partnering with one who will help you get your prototype off the ground.
 You ideally have professional work experience.

 No, sorry.
 Given the restrictions on physical goods in Gaza, we can’t support hardware companies at this time.

-There is not set number, but at the pre-product stage you should really not have more than four members and all should be founder-level participants.
+There is not a set number, but at the pre-product stage you should really not have more than 5 members and all should be founder-level participants.
 It should be clear what value each person brings to the team at this stage.
 You also should not focus on titles, but on describing what each person contributes.
 Titles like CEO or COO really do not mean anything before you have a product or users, so when we ask you what your team members do, tell us what you actually do, not what your title is.
 If you have other people working on the project (interns, etc.), that is okay, but don’t include them on your application.
-If you don’t need a cofounder, then you should demonstrate that you can build your product yourself.
+If you don’t need a co-founder, then you should demonstrate that you can build your product yourself.

 Check out our Startups page to see previously incubated and accelerated startups.